What is the Tech Nation Visa?

-Check your eligibility for the Tech Nation Visa Scheme by viewing our guidelines
+Check your eligibility for the Tech Nation Visa by viewing our guidance document:

 The application process is in 2 stages:

-a.
-Endorsement stage – will take up to 8 weeks in total to be processed.
+Stage 1: Application for Endorsement – up to 8 weeks to be processed.

-b.
-Visa application – This process can take up to 3 weeks out of country and 8 weeks in country.
+Stage 2: Application for Visa – up to 3 weeks out of country and 8 weeks in country.

 3. Conditions of your visa